y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-2.rst

 Next post
 =========
-In the next post I will show how to do basic IO via Serial UART.
-This introduces how to utilize hardware interrupts and how to compile C along with the RISC-V assembly.
+In `Part 3 <{filename}/programming/baremetal-riscv-renode-2.rst>`_ I demonstrate basic IO via a hardware Serial UART.
+This introduces hardware interrupts and how to initialize, compile and link baremetal C along with the RISC-V assembly.